finkeissen/finkeissen/README.md

 ---

-## The LIFE Art Framework - observing the pipeline
+## The LIFE Art Framework - observing self-reflection
 Framework and art projects about life — grounded in the research-program, yet not formally bound.
 Contributions are welcome - if they operate under the architectural constraints of this repository. under the terms of the license. https://github.com/finkeissen/life